Getting Married at Sea

 However, international law applies to the seas, and you can marry at sea on any ship registered to a country that allows marriage at sea – in effect this means ships registered to most countries except the UK.

-For this reasons many cruise lines, most recently including Cunard, register their fleets to countries other than the UK.
+For these reasons many cruise lines, most recently including Cunard, register their fleets to countries other than the UK.

 From Spring 2012 you will be able to get married on any of Cunard’s three iconic ships – Queen Mary 2, Queen Victoria or Queen Elizabeth.